aframevr/aframe/README.md

 And fire up __[http://localhost:9000](http://localhost:9000)__!

+To have the URL open after the server starts:

+    OPEN=1 npm start

+To enable live reloading (i.e., automatic page refreshing upon any file changes):

+    OPEN=1 LIVE=1 npm start

 ## Browser console logging

 If you'd like to see helpful logs, warnings, and errors, you can enable logging from the console of your favourite developer tools: